manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

-The model in our example has read in some metadata from ``data_holo`` (illumination wavelength & polarization, medium refractive index, and image noise level), but we could have specified those with keywords when defining our :class:`.Model` instead.
+The model in our example has read in some metadata from ``data_holo`` (illumination wavelength & polarization, medium refractive index, and image noise level).
+If we want to override those values, or if we loaded an image without specifying metadata, we can pass them directly into the :class:`.Model` object by using keywords when defining it.

 Advanced Parameter Specification